Chattahooligans/hooligan-hymnal-app/docs/data-models.md

 ### Songbooks

 Some SGs may want to break their song collection up into sections- songs for matches, songs for players, songs for special occasions.
 A Songbook record contains a `chapters` array to facilitate this, though many SGs that use Hooligan Hymnal will only ever have one chapter in their Songbook.
 Each chapter includes a `chapterTitle` and an array of `songs`.
-Each song is a reference to the unique `_id` of an object in the Songs database collection.
+Each song is a reference to the unique `_id` of an object in the Songs database collection. `hint` is a copy of the song title, and makes it easier to see what's going on when looking directly at the database.

 NOTE: Currently, Hooligan Hymnal only supports a single Songbook record, which was created for you when the server application was initialized.
 Our team has ideas   to do more with Songbooks, but we haven't implemented anything else yet.